ADVANTICS/documentation/charge-controllers/ADM-CS-EVCC/interfaces.md

 ## Digital inputs and outputs

 There are two digital inputs and three digital outputs on the charge controller.
-The outputs are push-pull capable, supplied from the input power of the controller (so are either 12V or 24V).
-The inputs are 24V tolerant, but are also compatible with 12V or 5V logic levels, and have a weak 10 kOhm pulldown.

 The digital inputs and outputs are fully user-configurable and controllable (provided the user writes an application for their control).